KevinVan720/aligned_tooltip/README.md

 * Tail Builder

 If you'd like a custom tail (the nub on the end dialog bubble) drawn on your tooltip, you can pass through your own tailBuilder.
-The `JustTheInterface.defaultTailBuilder` (default) shows how to simply draw and return a path for your custom tails:
+The `AlignedInterface.defaultTailBuilder` (default) shows how to simply draw and return a path for your custom tails:

 ```dart
 Path defaultTailBuilder(Offset tip, Offset point2, Offset point3) {